Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

 \subsection{Non-conservation form of relativistic magnetohydrodynamics}

-\subsection{Relativistic equations}
+\subsubsection{6.4.1 \ Relativistic equations}

-The computation of the non-conservation form of the fluid equations follows an analogous calculation to those of \Secs{rel_hydrodynamics}{viscosity}, where we now include the electromagnetic Lorentz forces, setting $\tilde f_\visc^\mu \to \tilde f_{\rm tot}^\mu = \tilde f_\visc^\mu + \tilde f^\mu_{\rm Lor}$ in \Eqs{cont_relativistic_visc}{mom_relativistic_visc}.
-The relativistic energy and momentum MHD equations, presented in the introduction in \Eqs{cont_summary_rel}{mom_summary_rel},
+The computation of the non-conservation form of the fluid equations follows an analogous calculation to those of \Secs{rel_hydrodynamics}{viscosity}, where we now include the electromagnetic Lorentz forces, setting $\tilde f_\ipf^\mu \to \tilde f_{\rm tot}^\mu = \tilde f_\ipf^\mu + \tilde f^\mu_{\rm Lor}$ in \Eqq{eqs_relativistic_visc}.
+This leads to the relativistic energy and momentum MHD equations, presented in the introduction in \Eqq{summary_rel},

-where the Hubble friction ${\cal F}_H^0$ appearing in the energy equation is given for a generic choice of $\beta$ in \Eq{FFH0} and in \Eq{FFH0_b4} for $\beta = 4$.
-The viscous contributions to the energy and momentum equations are described by the viscous four-force $\tilde f^\mu_\visc$, whose components for the subrelativistic Navier-Stokes description are given in \Eqs{visc_forc}{visc_dis}.
+where the Hubble friction ${\cal F}_H^\mu$ appearing in the energy and momentum equations is given for a generic choice of $\beta$ in \Eqs{FFH0}{Hubble_mom}.
+The imperfect (viscous) contributions to the energy and momentum equations are described by the four-force $\tilde f^\mu_\ipf = \partial_\nu \tilde \Pi^\munu$, whose components for the subrelativistic Navier-Stokes viscosity and Fourier's conductivity description are given in \Eqs{visc_forc}{mom_aux_visc}.
+The work done by the viscous forces, $\uu \cdot \tff_\ipf$, is given in \Eq{work_visc}.
 The contributions from the Lorentz force to the energy conservation are given in \Eq{lorentz_comps}.
 Using Ohm's law, $\tilde f^0_\Lor$ is given by \Eq{f0_MHD_rel}, and the work done by the Lorentz force, $\uu \cdot \tff_\Lor$, becomes

 The energy conservation equation contains irreversible Joule heating $\tilde \eta \tJJ^2 \supset \tilde f_\Lor^0$, already introduced in previous work with {\sc Pencil Code}, while it also contains the work exerted by the Lorentz force $\uu \cdot (\tJJ \times \tBB) \supset \uu \cdot \tff_\Lor$, which converts electromagnetic energy into kinetic energy when $\uu \cdot \tff_\Lor > 0$ and kinetic into electromagnetic when $\uu \cdot \tff_\Lor < 0$.
 In this work, we also include the viscous contributions, as well as the general $\tilde f^0_\Lor$ and $\uu \cdot \tff_\Lor$ for relativistic bulk motion and $\tilde \rho_e \neq 0$.